 - Plastic can have a higher tensile strength when compared to types of metals.

-- Plastic parts are lighter and are able to reduce the overall product weight.
+- Parts made from plastic are lighter and are able to reduce the overall product weight.

 - Helps to reduce manufacturing costs and waste.